AndCre87/andreacremaschi.github.io/index.md

 <img src="MainFig2.jpg" alt="drawing" width="210"/>

 ## About my work
-I am a Senior Scientist I in Biostatistics at the Singapore Institute for Clinical Sciences (SICS), Agency for Science, Technology and Research (A*STAR), Singapore.
+I am currently Assistant Professor at the School, of Science and Techonology, IE University in Madrid, Spain.

-My research interests include both the methodological and applied aspects of Statistics, particularly within the Bayesian framework.
+My research interests include both methodological and applied aspects of Statistics, particularly within the Bayesian framework.
 One of my main interests is Bayesian nonparametrics (BNP), and the use of flexible mixture models for inference in scenarios where the data present peculiar features.
-In my recent works, I focus on modelling data presenting deviation from Gaussianity and a sparse dependence structure, group-specific dependencies, as well as the flexible inclusion covariate of mixed types in the model.
+In recent works, I focussed on modelling data presenting deviation from Gaussianity and a sparse dependence structure, group-specific dependencies, as well as the flexible modelling of mixed-type covariates.
 Other research interests are model-based cluster analysis, graphical models, multiple response analysis and item-response theory.

 ## Selected Publications

+**Cremaschi A**, Wertz T, De Iorio M. “Repulsion, Chaos and Equilibrium in Mixture Models”. _Journal of the Royal Statistical Society B (Statistical Methodology)_. accepted.

 **Cremaschi A**, De Iorio M, Kothandaraman N, Yap F, Tint MT and Eriksson J (2023) Joint modelling of association networks and longitudinal biomarkers: an application to child obesity. _Statistics in Medicine_ - in publication.